w3c-fedid/FedCM/explainer.md

 Once access is revoked, when the user returns to the Relying Party they will need to complete the sign up flow in order to access the site.

-### Access

-The Identity Provider while authenticating the user may also authorize access to users resources such as calendars, contacts, etc. The granting of access can be done at either sign-up or post sign-up by requesting permission from the user.

-For example, a user executes the sign up flow with a Relying Party.
-During the flow the Relying Party has informed the Identity Provider they need calendar access for the user.
-The user will be presented with a prompt, "Do you want to give access to your Calendar to the Relying Party?".
-The user grants permission to providing access and when the flow is complete the Relying Party shows the user their calendar entries provided by the Identity Provider.

 ## Example